Compliance ResourceLast updated: May 2026

 Why battery passport projects stall before launch

 Most teams do not fail because they cannot generate a QR code.
 They fail because the required data sits across suppliers, spreadsheets, PLM, ERP, test reports, certificates, carbon models, and lifecycle systems, with no clear owner or update process.
+A purpose-built Battery Passport platform is what closes that gap.

 01Pain point